mattcroat/joy-of-code/posts/svelte-typing-game/svelte-typing-game.md

 }
 ```

 I do love the simplicity of SvelteKit.

 It blurs the line between frontend and backend as you just wrote backend code and created an endpoint — I guess you're a fullstack developer now! 🥳

-This is exciting.
 Let's use our new power and replace the placeholder text.
 You need to do it when the page loads though inside `onMount`.

 ```html:+page.svelte showLineNumbers
 <script lang="ts">